web analytics

 Films are collaborative efforts, and the blame goes around.
 Producer Laurentiis and director Guillermin didn’t make demands that Semple Jr. revise the sillier dialogue.
 Nor did they bring in a script doctor to fix things.
 Paramount executives green-lighted the release.

-Critics both then and today harp on the campy elements, noting how weak dialogue drags down the film.
+Critics, both then and today, harp on the campy elements, noting that weak dialogue drags down the film.
 Maybe “distracting” is a better description than “drag.”
 King Kong (1976) isn’t a bad film, but the out-of-place campy elements hurt the film.
 Amazingly, Semple Jr. would repeat the same mistake in 1980 with Flash Gordon

-Audiences would be less forgiving in 1980 than they would be in 1976.
-The 1970s represented an era of gaudiness, and silliness often reigned supreme during the period.
+Audiences would be less forgiving in 1980 than in 1976.
+The 1970s were an era of gaudiness, and silliness often reigned supreme.
 The decade had its somber moments, and films such as Looking for Mr. Good Bar might more realistically define it.
 However, the era loved its silly side.
 Maybe a mix of seriousness and silliness fits the 1970s perfectly.

 And King Kong (1976), for right and wrong, shows how to mix the serious with the silly.